christianhaitian/PortMaster/ports.md

 Title="OpenClaw ."
 Desc="A Reimplementation of the 1997 Captain Claw platformer.
 Just download and play." porter="Cebion" locat="Openclaw.zip" runtype="rtr"

+Title="OpenFodder ."
+Desc="Open Fodder is an open source version of the Cannon Fodder engine.
+It comes with demo files, you can add the full version files by reading the included README.md" porter="Kloptops" locat="OpenFodder.zip" runtype="rtr"

 Title="OpenJazz ."
 Desc="A free, open-source version of the classic Jazz Jackrabbit games by Alister Thomson.
 Includes the Jazz Jackrabiit shareware files.
 You can add your own full game Dos files to the ports/openjazz/gamedata folder." porter="Jetup" locat="OpenJazz.zip" runtype="rtr"

 Title="OpenOMF ."
 Desc="An Open Source remake of 'One Must Fall 2097' by Diversions Entertainment." porter="Cebion" locat="Openomf.zip" runtype="rtr"